d180cf/dcnn-eval/README.md

 [![npm version](https://badge.fury.io/js/dcnn-eval.svg)](https://www.npmjs.com/package/dcnn-eval)

-The idea is to build a DCNN that would answer one question: is the group safe?
-More precisely, it will tell whether the group cannot be captured if the opponent starts and can recapture any ko.
-For example, the group below is unsafe, so the DCNN should return a negative number for the single black stone:
+The idea is to build a DCNN that would tell if the target group is safe.
+More precisely, it would tell whether the group cannot be captured if the given player makes the first move and the attacker can recapture any ko.
+For example, the group below is unsafe, so the DCNN should return a value close to 0 for all the groups:

 <img src="http://rawgit.com/d180cf/tsumego.js/master/docs/pics/13083.svg" height="200pt" title="goproblems.com/13083" />